agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/06-actors/defining-actors/lesson.md

 always private, and attempting to mark it with the `public` keyword would trigger a compilation error.

 Messages are represented by async functions.
-These messages can be sent by by either end users or other actors.
+These messages can be sent by either end users or other actors.

 There is always only one instance of the actor in the system, making it a singleton.